Erotemic/xdoctest/README.rst

 Why is it cool?
 Because you can write tests while you code!

 Tests are good.
 Documentation is good.
 Examples are good.
 Doctests have low boilerplate, you write them in the same file you write your code.
 It often can help you write the function.
-Create demo inputs so you can play with the implementation.
-Just write down how you do it in your function.
+Write down how to construct minimal demo inputs (it helps to have tools to create these) in your file.
+Copy that code into IPython/Jupyter, and play with your implementation.
+Copy your finished code into the body.
+Write down how to call the function with the demo inputs.
+If you feel inclined, check that the result matches an expected result (while asserts and checks are nice, a test that just shows how to run the code is better than no test at all).

 .. code:: python